x-projs/CssBuilder/README.md

 Simple wrapper of [libSassHost](https://github.com/Taritsyn/LibSassHost).
 It will add a MSBuild target for .scss files in your Visual Studio projects.
 All .scss files included in the project will be compiled to .css file.

-Depneds on dotnet core 5.0.
-Works for Windows/x86, Windows/x64, Linux/x64.
+[DotNet core 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) is required.
+Works for
+* Windows/x86
+* Windows/x64
+* Linux/x64
+* OSX/x64

 ## Usage